MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/external-domain-name-system-records.md

 Values: v=spf1 include:spf.protection.outlook.com -all
 ```

 An email system that receives an email from your domain looks at the SPF record, and if the email server that sent the message was an Office 365 server, the message is accepted.
 If the server that sent the message was your old mail system or a malicious system on the Internet, for example, the SPF check might fail and the message wouldn't be delivered.
-Checks like this help prevents spoofing and phishing messages.
+Checks like this help to prevent spoofing and phishing messages.

 ### Choose the SPF record structure you need